jibanCat/DigitalHumanities/Han-Ji/naive_bayes/README.md

 the probs are given by the model in my brain 😆.
 We could justify this model by collection large enough of time phrases.

-The normalization factor is following👇🏼
+The normalization factor is following

 $$
 P(phrase) = P(time) \prod{ P(feature_n \mid time)} + P(\sim time) \prod{ P(feature_n \mid \sim time)}